sharifhsn/sharifhsn.github.io/content/routing-algorithms.md

 This algorithm works best in a centralized graph like at a university.
 Instead of sending a link state broadcast every time a connection is made, each node in a graph will send its own **link state** to a centralized location, and that location will be checked for recomputation of shortest path.

 The centralized node is the one that does all the calculations for shortest path.
 This is known as a **distance vector**.
 Each router must calculate its own distance on top of the other links to the node that it must pass by.
 Think of a table that is passed from link to link which is updated according to Dijkstra's algorithm.
+The initial distance vector table for a router only contains the link speeds for its adjacent routers, and all others are marked as infinity.
 Degenerate longer paths are thrown out when tables "merge" at a router.

 If a link breaks, then the routers that have broken links get reset in the final table.
 When the broken router sends a new distance vector table, it updates the central table in the same process as the table generation.